If you have a small business with multiple locations, how are you supposed to manage that on your website?

 Google is infinitely more intelligent than it was 10 years ago.
 It still relies on factors as basic as who’s linking to your website, though to a lesser degree.

-If you’re not familiar with the intricacies of search engine optimization, you’ll need to do a lot of learning or talk to someone who breathes it every day.
-How is your website doing when it comes to SEO?
-I’ll give you a free analysis of your website so you understand how well you’re doing and where you can improve.
+If you’re not familiar with the intricacies of search engine optimization, you’ll need to do a lot of learning or talk to someone who lives it every day.